KTH/tamarack/README.md

 ### _monitor - Public monitoring
 Endpoint for public monitoring.
 Page should always contain `APPLICATION_STATUS: OK`

+### 404-pages
+Any request to the service mesh that does not match an application gets served a 404 page.

 ### error5xx.html - Custom error pages for service mesh
 Generic error page that also tries to include information about an application if the error page is shown for a missing service (501 Bad gateway).
 For more information see https://docs.traefik.io/configuration/commons/#custom-error-pages